flori/betterplace_apidocs/README.md

 ```

 If errors occur during the creation process of a resource the answer will
 contain helpful information about how to resolve the issues.
-Such an answer
-would look like this:
+Please note
+that this information is not meant to be used in your application directly
+but only for your development process.
+We might change the specs for the
+errors-response at any time without further notice.

+Example with validation errors:

 ```json
 {